spaceexpanse/metaverse/OVP/README.txt

 SPACEXPANSE VISUALISATION PROJECT
-Graphics Client Plugins for SpaceXpanse Space Flight Simulator Copyright (C) 2006-2014  Martin Schweiger
+Graphics Client Plugins for SpaceXpanse Metaverse Simulator Copyright (C) 2006-2014  Martin Schweiger

-The aim of the SpaceXpanse Visualisation Project (OVP) is to provide 3-D visualisation support for SpaceXpanse Space Flight Simulator via external plugin modules.
+The aim of the SpaceXpanse Visualisation Project (OVP) is to provide 3-D visualisation support for SpaceXpanse Metaverse Simulator via external plugin modules.

 The next SpaceXpanse release distribution will include a "non-graphics" version